awsdocs/aws-rust-developer-guide-v1/doc_source/kms_Decrypt_rust_topic.md

 # Decrypt a KMS key<a name="kms_Decrypt_rust_topic"></a>

-The following code example shows how to decrypt a KMS key
+The following code example shows how to decrypt a KMS key\.

 **SDK for Rust**
 This documentation is for an SDK in preview release\.
 The SDK is subject to change and should not be used in production\.